danielproctor31/ansible-homelab/README.md

 your_server_ip_or_hostname
 ```

-- Copy public key to server (if using ssh keys)
+- Copy your public ssh key to server
+**This is important as once the playbook has been executed you will no longer have password logon available**

 ```bash
 ssh-copy-id your_remote_user@your_server_ip_or_hostname